AnishShah26/saas-customer-churn-revenue-risk-analysis/README.md

 ### 1. Project Setup

-The project was structured in VS Code with separate folders for raw data, SQL scripts, Python scripts, reports, screenshots and future Power BI work.
+The project was structured in VS Code with separate folders for raw data, cleaned data, SQL scripts, Python scripts, Power BI files, reports and screenshots.

 ### 2. Data Loading

-A Python script was used to load the CSV files into a local SQLite database.
+A Python script was used to load the raw CSV files into a local SQLite database.

 File used: